 If the company used Green Hydrogen to store the electricity, 68 kWh of the original 100 kWh would be wasted by the inefficient process and only 32 kWh would be available to sell back to the grid.
 The value of that 32 kWh would be £3.20 at the initial purchase price, so inefficiency would have thrown away £6.80 of the original electricity purchase.
 This means that the storage company would have to sell the stored electricity for 10.00/0.32 = 31.25 p/kWh (ie £31.25 per 100kWh) in order to break even on their £10 purchase.
 Add to this, the interest payments on capital for their plant, operating cost and profit… and they would need a sale price nearer to 40 p/kWh in order to maintain their business.

 The ratio of the break-even prices 31.25/14.29 = 2.2 comes from the round-trip efficiencies (70/32 = 2.2).
 This means that whatever the price of electricity purchased by the arbitrage storage company, the break-even sale price for electricity stored via hydrogen will be 2.2 times higher than the price of electricity stored via liquid air.
-The Green Hydrogen storage company could not compete at any wholesale electricity price and would not have a viable business.
+The Green Hydrogen storage company could not compete at any wholesale electricity price and is unlikely to have a viable business.

 Since the number 2.2 is based on fundamental thermodynamics, it is very unlikely to change significantly in future.
 Individual steps in the conversion processes may improve slightly in efficiency with technology development, but most of the processes involved are mature and only small improvements can be expected.
 The basic conclusions are unlikely to change.
 The only way to make the Green Hydrogen process competitive with Liquid Air would be to provide government subsidies of at least 31-14 =17 p/kWh.

-One more point: The very low electricity prices that are currently being seen due to over-supply at some times of the day are not the ‘new normal’.
-They are an artefact of the current situation where the electricity market is out of equilibrium because of the rapid rise in renewables, without a commensurate increase in storage capacity.
+One more point: The very low electricity prices that are currently being seen due to over-supply at some times of the day are unlikely to be the ‘new normal’.
+They are an artefact of the current situation where the electricity market is distorted because of the rapid rise in renewables, without a commensurate increase in storage capacity.
 In the near future, as the electricity storage market matures and there is much more electricity storage capacity at grid scale, there will be a significant demand for off-peak electricity from arbitrage storage companies.
-These companies will be pleased to purchase and store the excess and then sell it back to the grid at a higher price, later in the day or year, thereby pushing-up the price at times of oversupply.
-In this market, inefficient storage systems will not be competitive.
+These companies will purchase and store the excess and then sell it back to the grid at a higher price, later in the day or year, thereby pushing-up the price at times of oversupply.
+In this free market, inefficient storage systems are not likely to be competitive.
 Scalable systems with high efficiency will be the winners.

-Conclusion: Round-trip energy efficiency drives the competitiveness of grid-scale energy storage technologies.
-Consequently storage of electricity using Green Hydrogen is not financially competitive with readily-available alternatives, such as Cryogenic (Liquid Air) energy storage or compressed air storage.
+Conclusion: Round-trip energy efficiency is a key component of the competitiveness of grid-scale energy storage technologies.
+Consequently storage of electricity using Green Hydrogen is significantly disadvantaged compared with readily-available alternatives, such as pumped-hydro, Cryogenic (Liquid Air) energy storage or compressed air storage.

 Levelized Cost of Storage